 Shawn Stout writes wonderfully quirky, funny and charming young fiction.
 She lives in Maryland.

-Shawn Stout’s delightful Penelope Crumb rivals Ramona, Clementine and Judy Moody!
+Shawn Stout’s (she/her) delightful Penelope Crumb rivals Ramona, Clementine and Judy Moody!
 As well as the PENELOPE CRUMB series, Shawn’s also the author of the FIONA FINKELSTEIN mini-series and the standalone novel, A TINY PIECE OF SKY.

 She earned an MFA in Writing for Children at Vermont College of the Fine Arts in 2009 and lives in Frederick, Maryland with her husband and two dogs.